mozilla/price-tracker/docs/METRICS.md

 # Metrics

-A summary of the metrics the Price Alerts extension will record.
+A summary of the metrics the Price Wise extension will record.

 ## Definitions